2013 Game Capsules

 named by several publications as the top prospect in the nation with one

 ESPN analyst calling him the best prospect he has seen in 20 years.
 He helped Grayson run past McEachern as he found the end zone during the first half of the game.
 His current teammate and future Clemson Tigers teammate Wayne Gallman also scored for the Rams.
 Camden County's Brice Ramsey passed for three scores in the Wildcats' 42-0 win over Peachtree Ridge.
-Brendan Langley, a future South Carolina Gamecock, scored a pair of touchdowns as Kell looked impressive in a win over Chattahoochee.
+Brendan Langley, a future Georgia Bulldog, scored a pair of touchdowns as Kell looked impressive in a win over Chattahoochee.
 Perhaps the biggest star of the night was Walton's Tyren Jones.
 The Raiders running back carried 31 times for 305 yards and five scores in a Walton victory.

-Twenty years ago former Wheeler head football coach Corky Kell thought
+Twenty-two years ago former Wheeler head football coach Corky Kell thought

 up an idea that forever changed Georgia high school football.
 Kell was